embedded-mas/embedded-mas/examples/jacamo/ros/perception_action_serviceAction/README.md

 # Example of ROS-Based agent

 ## Scenario
 This example illustrates agent actions that correspond to ROS service requests.
-It contains a randomly moving turtle agent.
-The moviment is commanded through a ROS service.
+It contains a randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
+The turtle agent moves itself by executing the action ```move_turtle```.
+This action is concretely realized through the ROS service ```/turtle1/teleport_relative```.
+This service does not have a response message.
+Actions based on services without response handling are triggered by the ```defaultEmbeddedInternalAction``` internal action.

+To illustrate actions that consider the service responses, the agent also executes the action ```get_loggers```.
+This action is concretely realized through the ROS service ```/turtlesim/get_loggers```.
+This service produces a response, which the agent prints in the console.
+Actions based on services with response handling are triggered by the ```requestResponseEmbeddedInternalAction``` internal action.

 ## Requirements